Peter Hollins (sculptor): Early life and family

-Showing both classical and romantic influences, he produced over sixty major works, including statuary at Malvern Priory, Bodelwyddan Castle, the Royal College of Surgeons and Weston Park.
-He also sculpted the public statues of Sir Robert Peel in Birmingham and Dr Jephson in Jephson Gardens, Leamington Spa.
+Showing both classical and Romantic influences, Hollins produced more than sixty major works.
+These included statuary at Malvern Priory, Bodelwyddan Castle, the Royal College of Surgeons, and Weston Park.
+He also sculpted public statues of Sir Robert Peel in Birmingham and Dr Jephson in Jephson Gardens, Leamington Spa.

-Although he was less well known as a result of being based outside London for much of his career, Hollins' best work is considered to be the equal of that of Chantrey.
-His cousin, John Hollins, moved to London to paint portraits and became an associate of the Royal Academy.
+Although less well known due to being based outside London for much of his career, Hollins’ best work has been considered equal in quality to that of Chantrey.
+His cousin John Hollins moved to London to paint portraits and later became an associate of the Royal Academy.

+Later life and institutional role

-Hollins was vice-president of the Royal Birmingham Society of Artists for 37 years and also exhibited at the Royal Academy.
-He taught modelling for the Birmingham Society of Artists and was instrumental in securing the Royal Charter for the Society in 1868.
-Sadly, he felt the town of Birmingham had been slow to exploit his talents as a sculptor.
-He said: ‘I wish to draw a veil over my labours for my native town as they were a grievous disappointment to me, and the more than Egyptian darkness and ignorance of that branch of art which I had chosen was simply appalling'.
+Hollins served as vice-president of the Royal Birmingham Society of Artists for 37 years and also exhibited at the Royal Academy.
+He taught modelling for the Birmingham Society of Artists and was instrumental in securing the Society’s Royal Charter in 1868.

+Despite his long association with Birmingham, Hollins expressed disappointment that the city had been slow to recognise and make use of his talents as a sculptor.
+He wrote:

+“I wish to draw a veil over my labours for my native town, as they were a grievous disappointment to me, and the more than Egyptian darkness and ignorance of that branch of art which I had chosen was simply appalling.”

+Death

-Hollins ceased stone sculpture later in life due to his suffering from rheumatism, which was perhaps caused by prolonged working with wet clay in a cold studio.
-He died in the house of his birth on 16 August 1886.
+Hollins ceased stone sculpture later in life due to rheumatism, possibly caused by prolonged work with wet clay in a cold studio.
+He died at his birthplace, 17 Great Hampton Street, Birmingham, on 16 August 1886.